camerongridley/UnemploymentMentalHealth/README.md

 # Unemployment and Mental Health
 <img src='img/unemploy1.jpeg'>

+## The Goal
+The purpose of this repo is to show my thought process and workflow for tackling a new data science project.
+I have chosen a classification problem that has messy data and is balanced combination of numerical and categorical data to fully illustrate all steps in the data cleaning, preprocessing and modeling steps of a project.
+Thus, it is highly tecnhcal and <b>not an example of a report to be delivered to non-data science teams or stakeholders.</b>

+I have written up the main points in this README document and the detailed steps can be seen in the <a href='http://localhost:8888/notebooks/Projects/UnemploymentMentalHealth/notebooks/ModelingV3.ipynb'>EDA</a> and <a href='http://localhost:8888/notebooks/Projects/UnemploymentMentalHealth/notebooks/ModelingV3.ipynb'>Modeling</a> notebooks.

 ## The Problem

 There have been many negative impacts of COVID-19 on our society.
 Two prominent effects are the increased rates of both mental health symptoms and unemployment. <a href="https://www.pewresearch.org/fact-tank/2020/05/07/a-third-of-americans-experienced-high-levels-of-psychological-distress-during-the-coronavirus-outbreak/">A Pew research study</a> found that 33% of Americans have experienced significantly high levels of psychological distress since the pandemic began.
 The DSM-5 states that typical prevelence for Major Depressive Disorder in the US is 7% and for Generalized Anxiety Disorder it is 2.9%.
 While the the Pew survey captured a broad array of symptoms and its partcipants were not diagnosed and thus the DSM statistics can't be a direct comparison, it is a helpful reference for how common anxiety and depression were in the American population before the pandemic.